Skip to main content

 Jose Hernandez: Yeah, but research is really, really important.
 I think that especially, one of recent developments in my family, is that my grandma has arthritis.
 And just seeing how the arthritis has affected her in her daily life is really heartbreaking, but it's good to know that there are researchers out there tackling these issues.
 And hopefully one day all of these patients can return to how their life once was.

-Returning to normalcy through the achievement of a cancer-free frontier (14:15)
+Returning to normalcy through a future free from cancer (14:15)

 Heather Simonsen: Yeah.
 And it's that hope piece of it, right?
 To know that there are scientists working in the lab to solve what can be a really debilitating problem like arthritis or cancer.
-Jose, I'd love to ask you finally a question we ask all of our guests, and that is, what does a cancer free frontier mean to you?
+Jose, I'd love to ask you finally a question we ask all of our guests, and that is, what does a [future free from cancer] mean to you?

 Heather Simonsen: So beautiful.
 Thank you so much for sharing that with us and sharing your heart and your experience.
 I'm inspired about the future.
 I know we're in good hands with you and students like you.
 Jose Hernandez, thank you so much for being with us today.